Spatially dense stochastic epidemic models with infection-age dependent infectivity: Introduction

 We consider this stochastic epidemic model in a spatially dense setting, where the number of locations increases to infinity while the number of individuals in each location (and the total population) also goes to infinity.
-This has the same flavor as the asymptotic regime in \cite{andersson1995limit} for the multitype Markovian model where the number of types goes to infinity while the population in each type also go to infinity.
-This is also in a similar fashion as the asymptotic regime of the Markovian epidemic model on a refining spatial grid in $\R^d$ ($d=1,2,3$), recently studied in \cite{nzipardouxyeo}, where the mesh of the grid goes to zero and the population size at each site also goes to infinity.
-However, our model is non-Markovian and the infection process is much more complicated with the infection-age dependent infectivity.
+This has the same flavor as the asymptotic regime in \cite{andersson1995limit} for the multitype Markovian SIR model where the number of types goes to infinity while the population in each type also go to infinity.
+It is worth mentioning the paper \cite{arrigoni2002limits} in which a measure-valued limit is proved for a multi-patch Markovian SIS epidemic model without migration in the asymptotic regime with both the number of patches and the number of individuals in each patch going to infinity.
+This is also in a similar fashion as the asymptotic regime of the Markovian SIR epidemic model with migration on a refining spatial grid in $\R^d$ ($d=1,2,3$), recently studied in \cite{nzipardouxyeo}, where the mesh of the grid goes to zero and the population size at each site also goes to infinity.
+In the limit of that model, a Laplace operator describes the spatial movement in the time-space dynamics.
+Unlike these works under Markovian assumptions, our model is non-Markovian and has an infection process with the infection-age dependent infectivity, which brings new mathematical challenges.

 For this model, it is convenient to describe the epidemic dynamics at all locations using a time-space representation of the vector-valued processes (for the number of infected individuals tracking the age of infection, this in fact becomes a time-age-space process).
-We treat the time-space processes in the functional spaces $\bD$ and $\bD_\bD$ given the spatial component, while choosing the $L^1$ norm on the spatial component.
-We prove an FLLN (Theorem \ref{thm-FLLN}) for the scaled time-space processes under a set of regularity conditions on the initial conditions, infection contact rates and and random infectivity functions (Assumptions \ref{AS-LLN-1}, \ref{AS-LLN-2} and \ref{AS-lambda}).
+We prove an FLLN (Theorem \ref{thm-FLLN}) for the scaled time-space processes under a set of regularity conditions on the initial conditions, infection contact rates and random infectivity functions (Assumptions \ref{AS-LLN-1}, \ref{AS-LLN-2} and \ref{AS-lambda}).
 The limits in the FLLN are described by a set of time-space integral equations.
-It is worth highlighting that the heterogeneity of interaction effects between different locations is represented by a function $\beta(x,y)$ for $x,y\in [0,1]$ (which resembles the kernel function in graphon, see further discussions below).
+It is worth highlighting that the heterogeneity of interaction effects between different locations is represented by a function $\beta(x,y)$ for $x,y\in [0,1]$ (which resembles the kernel function of a graphon, see further discussions below).